robin48gx/general_python_programming/readme.md

 the stable zone.
 Once this is clicked on the entire shape, previously hidden, is drawn in full on the screen.

+If you click the LEFT mouse, this is a harder click (you need to find a more chaotic part).
+The RIGHT click is a little easier and allows you to solve/reveal the puzzle with a less chaotic point.
 Enjoy the chaos!

 For Maths people